gsantner/markor/README.md

 </div><br/>

 Markor is a TextEditor for Android.

 This project aims to make an editor that is versatile, flexible, and lightweight.
 Markor utilizes simple markup formats like Markdown and todo.txt for note-taking and list management.
 It is versatile at working with text; it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots more.
 Created files are interoperable with any other plaintext software on any platform.
 Markor is openly developed free software that accepts community contributions.

+This fork is adding support for the txt2tags syntax into Markor.

 ## Features
 📝 Create notes and manage your to-do list using simple markup formats